You want a website. Cool! Now what?

 Smashing Magazine is an online publication that focuses on coding, web design, mobile development, and graphic design.
 They also have an extended section of articles devoted to all things WordPress.
 These articles cover the WP essentials — from installation to basic blog development and website creation — along with more advanced topics like design techniques, theme and plugin development, content optimization, third-party software, and more.

 There are also in-depth tutorials that provide helpful walkthroughs for both beginners and intermediate-level users.
-The content on Smashing Magazine’s website is free to use.
+The content on Smashing Magazine’s site is free to use.
 They also offer ebooks at various price points.

 Taking the Time to Learn WordPress

 Learning WordPress can be very rewarding.
 That’s because it’s more than just another blogging platform.
-WordPress allows you to create the exact website you want.
+WordPress allows you to create the exact site you want.
 So whether you’re a visual learner or an in-depth reader or a walkthrough-guide follower, there’s a resource out there to help you learn WordPress.
-Do you have any favorites?
-Share your top resources with us in the comments!

 Ready to build your WordPress site?
 DreamPress is fully managed so you can focus on the content while we worry about the rest.